 - Omnichannel Visual Merchandising – Online and In-Store

 Build Consistent Visual Merchandising Within Your Brand

 Before you get started with anything, remember that your visuals should stay within the message of your brand.
 The colors, textures, and styles of your displays must be consistent with your greater branding and product at large.
 There should be continuity between a customer looking at your exterior signage, window design, and indoor visual layouts.

 Try To Tell Your Brand Story

 This is not to say that everything needs to be the same.
 However, there should be some constant thread throughout your displays.
-This theme should reflect the story of your company and the products that you sell.
+This retail environment theme should reflect your company’s story and the products you sell.

 Smaller businesses like liquor stores can thematically enhance their visual merchandising as well.
 Try setting up a whiskey tasting on top of some old wood barrels to show off a new brand or kickstart a promotional campaign.
 Offer shoppers some bar snacks or a cocktail showcase to liven up the mood and create a memory that customers will always associate with your shop.

 Try to bring people into your store by setting up a kiosk or tent outside.
 Interacting with community members on the street by offering coupons, samples, or information about your brand or shop can do wonders for increasing foot traffic.
 Think seasonally, like setting up a Halloween-themed tent in October.
 Own a gift shop?
 Display a christmas tree with all kinds of ornaments and wrapped boxes to show people what you’re featuring inside.